joelwross/tutorials/src/css-frameworks/index.md

 ### Material Design Lite

 Bootstrap and Foundation defined their own design language, but if you are a fan of Google's [Material Design](https://material.google.com/), there are a few CSS frameworks based upon that.
-The official Google implementation is known as [Material Design Lite](https://getmdl.io/) (or MDL for short).
-Material Design is *very opinionated* so MDL is difficult to customize beyond changing the primary and accent colors, but the common Material Design UI elements are very easy to implement.
+The official Google implementation is known as [Material Design Lite](https://getmdl.io/), or MDL for short.
+Material Design is *very opinionated* so MDL is difficult to customize beyond changing the primary and accent colors.
 Their style class names are also *very verbose*, as they follow the [Block, Element, Modifier](https://en.bem.info/methodology/) (BEM) naming method.
+But it's a well-implemented framework that has all the smarts and money of Google behind it.

 ### Materialize